nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 | `/etc/harmony-ap/tls-truststore.jks` | `/etc/harmony-ap/tomcat-conf/server.xml` | `truststorePass` | Truststore for trusted public TLS certificates. |

-#### Note about using Harmony AP container version
+#### Note about Using Harmony Access Point Container Version

-Harmony AP configuration is located at `/var/opt/harmony-ap/etc` instead of `/etc/harmony-ap` (for convinience, `/etc/harmony-ap` is a symbolic link to that directory).
+Harmony Access Point configuration is located at `/var/opt/harmony-ap/etc` instead of `/etc/harmony-ap` (for convinience, `/etc/harmony-ap` is a symbolic link to that directory).

 The commands in the guide need to be executed inside the container.
 For example: